 - Family-focused therapy.

-A combination of psychotherapy and pharmacotherapy is often considered in the successful management of bipolar disorder.
+A combination of psychotherapy and pharmacotherapy is often considered in the successful management of the bipolar disorder.

 Electroconvulsive therapy (ECT)